The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

 \subsection{The new almost-Hermitian metric}

-Regarding the reduction to $\Ort(m)$ on the tangent manifold, which has now become evident, a new structure is admissible without further imposing any restrictions on the base manifold.
-Moreover, such new structure is impossible to realize on other vector bundle manifolds.
+Regarding the reduction to $\Ort(m)$ on the tangent manifold, which has now become clear, a new metric structure is admissible without further imposing any restrictions on the base manifold.
+As explained earlier, we stress this new structure is impossible to reproduce on other vector bundle manifolds.